ARTICLE I: NAME AND OFFICES

 Section I: Creation and Appointment

-The Board may establish standing committees and ad hoc committees as it deems necessary to advance and protect the welfare of the Club.
+The BOG may establish standing committees and ad hoc committees as it deems necessary to advance and protect the welfare of ASC.
 A committee shall consist of two or more members, one of whom shall act as the chairman of the committee.
-The Board shall appoint the chairman of each committee and all other committee members at the first regular meeting of the Board in each calendar year, or at such other time as the Board may determine.
+The President shall appoint the chairperson of each committee.
+The committee chairperson then will select committee members.

 There shall be the following standing committees:

 5) Annual Banquet

 6) Meetings (Food/Speakers/Awards)

 Unless otherwise specified by the BOG, all committee members serve one (1) year terms.